hrefjeff/Getting-Started-Terraform/README.md

 As we progress through the course, you will be challenged to make updates to the files in `globo_web_app` to meet the evolving needs and requirements of the web application infrastructure.
 The completed solution for each module is in the `mX_solution` directories.
 I recommend trying to first write the solution yourself, and then checking your answer against what you see in the solution file.

 In previous versions of the course I started with hardcoded credentials in the provider block and then used input variables to remove them.
-Putting your credentials in code is a terrible idea, and while my goal was to illustrate how Terraform gets those credentials and how input variables and shell environment variables are helpful, I've decided the practice is too egregious to include even as an anti-pattern.
+Putting your credentials in code is a **terrible** idea, and while my goal was to illustrate how Terraform gets those credentials and how input variables and shell environment variables are helpful, I've decided the practice is too egregious to include even as an anti-pattern.
 As such, the course assumes you have stored AWS credentials in environment variables or through the AWS CLI as a profile.
+If you're unfamiliar with how to accomplish this, please check out the documentation [here for environment variables](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables) and [here for configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html).

 The suggested commands for each module are in the `commands` directory.
 You can run these commands to get through the exercises, but I also encourage you to experiment and try things out for yourself.